Ashoka: Violence after conversion

 According to the Ashokavadana, a non-Buddhist in Pundravardhana drew a picture showing the Buddha bowing at the feet of the Nirgrantha leader Jnatiputra.
 The term nirgrantha ("free from bonds") was originally used for a pre-Jaina ascetic order, but later came to be used for Jaina monks.
 "Jnatiputra" is identified with Mahavira, 24th Tirthankara of Jainism.
 The legend states that on complaint from a Buddhist devotee, Ashoka issued an order to arrest the non-Buddhist artist, and subsequently, another order to kill all the Ajivikas in Pundravardhana.
 Around 18,000 followers of the Ajivika sect were executed as a result of this order.
 Sometime later, another Nirgrantha follower in Pataliputra drew a similar picture.
 Ashoka burnt him and his entire family alive in their house.
-He also announced an award of one dinara (gold coin) to anyone who brought him the head of a Nirgrantha heretic.
+He also announced an award of one dinara to anyone who brought him the head of a Nirgrantha heretic.
 According to Ashokavadana, as a result of this order, his own brother was mistaken for a heretic and killed by a cowherd.
 Ashoka realised his mistake, and withdrew the order.

-For several reasons, scholars say, these stories of persecutions of rival sects by Ashoka appear to be clear fabrications arising out of sectarian propaganda.
+These stories of persecutions of rival sects by Ashoka appear to be fabrications arising out of sectarian propaganda.

+Additionally, these stories do not appear in the Jain texts, such as the Parishishtaparvan or Theravali, which mention Ashoka.